WEBPAGE UNDER CONSTRUCTION...

 The research group deals with the study of methods of Real Analysis and Approximation Theory aimed at signals and images reconstruction and processing.
 It is now evident, in fact, the strong need, in almost all the applied sectors in the medical and industrial fields, for the mathematical modeling of processes and their consequent algorithmic application.
 Science, even experimental science, needs very refined and rigorous scientific tools that require mathematical skills aimed at the applications.
 In particular, the theoretical models developed within this research topic, which mainly concern with the approximation properties of families of operators in various functional spaces, are implemented to provide mathematical and numerical algorithms for digital image processing aimed at the solution of concrete problems in particular in medical and engineering fields.
 The group refers to the "Imaging and Computer Vision (ICV)" laboratory, at the Department of Mathematics and Computer Science, created also with the purpose of developing research in this area.
 The same group of researchers is among the founding members of the Working Group of the Unione Matematica Italiana called "Theory of Approximation and Applications" which brings together Italian researchers who are experts in these research topics.
 Many of the researchers in this group are lecturers in the Laurea Magistrale in Mathematics for Biomedical and Industrial Applications.
 In addition to the various international scientific collaborations, the group has a strong interdisciplinary character and has developed strong collaborations and research in the medical field (mathematical models and algorithms for the study of aneurysmatic pathologies, retinal pathologies, brain pathologies for the search of biomarkers for Alzheimer's disease) and in the engineering field (mathematical models for the seismic vulnerability of buildings, for the study of thermal bridges and acoustic bridges), making use of an intense collaboration with the Departments of Civil and Environmental Engineering (DICA), of Engineering (DI) and of Medicine and Surgery of the University of Perugia, and with the Radiology and Medical Physics section of the Santa Maria della Misericordia Hospital in Perugia.
 The mentioned collaborations have led to the production of scientific publications in ISI journals, as well as very intense project collaborations.
 On these studies members of the research group have two patents.
 There are also active collaborations with local and non-local companies.
 In many of these areas, research is still being developed: new areas of application are opening up (for example the study of thrombotic pathologies in cancer patients) and others will open in the future.
 A line of research in continuous ferment, where both theoretical and applied research will surely destined to spark a deep development and interest within the international scientific community.

-MAT/05 - Mathematical Analysis
+MATH-03/A - Mathematical Analysis

-MAT/08 - Numerical Analysis
+MATH-05/A - Numerical Analysis

 PE1_8 - Analysis